Updated: May 23

 A final note about sunscreen: In addition to being the most important anti-aging & anti-cancer skin care product, sunscreen is also one of the most difficult to buy.
 It took me a while to find one that I love, but trust me - your perfect SPF is out there, too.
 Need some help finding it?
 I'm here for you!

-Until then - SPF every day, baby.
+SPF every day, baby.